getsolus/help-center-docs/packaging/packaging-practices/en.md

 ---
 # Packaging Practices

-The primary goal of `ypkg` is ease of maintainence.
+The primary goal of `ypkg` is ease of maintenance.
 In order to do so we ensure packages in the binary repository adhere to a strict set of conventions and practices.

 The next few sections will detail these.